data2viz/data2viz/README.md

 ## How can I use it?

-The journey to version 1.0 should take few more months but you can play with it.
+We plan to be near v1.0 in Q2 2018 but you can already play with it.

 Artefacts are published on [Bintray](https://bintray.com/data2viz/data2viz/data2viz).